-(2) After the engine is at idle speed in gear, move the control lever firmly and crisply into the neutral position.
+(2) After the engine is at idle speed in gear, move the remote control lever to the neutral position.

-Neutral hold switch operation
+Neutral hold switch operation To set

-To set

 - (1) Place the control lever in "N" (neutral). - (2) When the "NEUTRAL HOLD" switch is pressed, a beep will sound and the LED will come on.